SababaAhmad/Capstone/README.md

    pip install -r requirements.txt

 ## Data
-The Ensemble.zip file contains the raw data required to run the notebook.
+The Ensemble.zip file contains the data required to run the notebook.
 Extract this zip file in the project directory to access the datasets.
+Some files are raw (downloaded using API keys from the sources specified in the Data Access section).
+Other files contain code which is the output of functions with longer runtimes (such as those findBERT model, backwards elimination process, etc.).
+Some files are also the output results of models.
+Use pd.read_csv() to read the appropriate files in to the notebook in the specified cells, as stated in the comments of the Ensemble file.

 ## Running the Code
 There are two main ways to run the project: